 Boston Domestic Assault & Battery Lawyer

-Were you arrested and charged with domestic assault and battery in Boston?
 These charges are extremely common because of Massachusetts’ law, which requires an arrest after a domestic assault and battery call to the Boston Police Department.

 Even with little evidence or if the victim begins to recant his or her story to the police, it is mandatory they arrest and take the alleged abuser out of the home or dwelling.
 In Massachusetts, this is referred to as a zero tolerance policy.
-This is to ensure safety, but often times may cause a host of problems and leads to many, many, arrests for domestic assault and battery.
+This is to ensure safety, but often times may cause a host of problems and leads to many unwarranted arrests for domestic assault and battery.

 Read what our clients have to say: